 Premises liability law for hotel owners defines the responsibility of hotels, motels and resorts to ensure their guests’ safety.
-For example, if a New Orleans hotel fails to take care of its grounds and this failure to maintain safe premises, such as a parking lot or sidewalk, the hotel or resort may have committed a breach of its duty of care.
+For example, if a hotel fails to take care of its grounds and this failure to maintain safe premises, such as a parking lot or sidewalk, the hotel or resort may have committed a breach of its duty of care.
 If a hotel injury occurs because of this negligence, the hotel owner may be held responsible for the damages.

 If you have been involved in a hotel accident, meet with a hotel injury lawyer as soon as possible.
 You may be able to gain injury compensation under the law, but you must act quickly before important premises liability evidence to prove your injury claim is lost or destroyed.

 Can I Sue the Hotel for Negligence?
 Common Types of Hotel Premises Liability Injury Claims for Guests